Call for student artwork: City of Hayward’s Annual Earth Day Poster & Writing Contest

-The City of Hayward is now accepting environmentally themed works of art from K-12th grade students as part of its annual Earth Day Poster & Writing Contest.
+The City of Hayward is now accepting environmentally-themed works of art from K-12 grade students as a part of its annual Earth Day Poster & Writing Contest.
 Interested participants can submit an original poster, poem, or essay about Earth Day for the chance to win up to $200 in gift cards.

-The contest gives students an opportunity to express their views on water and energy conservation, renewable energy, active transportation, sustainable food, recycling and composting, a litter-free environment and environmental justice.
+The Contest gives students an opportunity to express their unique views on water and energy conservation, renewable energy, active transportation, sustainable food, recycling and composting, a litter-free environment, and environmental justice.

-Poster & Writing Contest submissions are due Friday, March 18.
-To qualify, all entries must follow the contest rules, which can be found here on the City of Hayward.
+Poster & Writing Contest submissions are due Friday, March 17.
+To qualify, all entries must follow the Contest rules, which can be found here.